 - Chronic rashes or infections between the drooping breasts and underlying skin

-- One breast significantly larger than the other
+- One breast is significantly larger than the other

 - Limitations in the ability to engage in sports and other physical activities due to the associated breast pain